Treadmill Test

 What does Treadmill Test measure?

-The treadmill test measures several key aspects of cardiovascular function during exercise.
+The Treadmill Test measures several key aspects of cardiovascular function during exercise.
 Primarily, it assesses how well the heart responds to physical stress by monitoring changes in heart rate, blood pressure, and electrical activity (ECG) throughout the test.
 These measurements provide valuable insights into the heart's ability to supply oxygen-rich blood to the body during increased activity.
-Additionally, the test evaluates exercise tolerance and identifies any abnormalities in heart rhythm or signs of insufficient blood flow to the heart muscles, which can indicate coronary artery disease or other cardiovascular conditions.
-By observing these parameters, healthcare providers can make informed decisions regarding the patient's cardiac health, recommend appropriate treatments or lifestyle modifications, and determine safe physical activity levels.
+The test also assesses exercise tolerance and detects any irregularities in heart rhythm.
+It can identify signs of reduced blood flow to the heart muscles, which may indicate coronary artery disease or other cardiovascular conditions.
+By observing these parameters, healthcare providers can make informed decisions regarding the patient's cardiac health.
+They can recommend appropriate treatments or lifestyle modifications.
+Additionally, they can determine safe levels of physical activity.